TopShelfCraft/Environment-Label/README.md

 Simply add an `environment-label.php` file to your `config` directory.

-(There is a sample plugin config included in the plugin files - `config/environment-label.php` - which you can copy and use as a starter.

 ```php
 <?php

 return [
     'showLabel' => true,
     'labelText' => CRAFT_ENVIRONMENT,
     'prefixText' => null,